Museum of Flight Programs

 The Museum's mission focuses on education, with an emphasis on science, technology, engineering and math (STEM) as well as the humanities.
 Participants are served through the Museum's on-site and outreach education initiatives-including our ACE summer camp, Aviation and Challenger Learning Centers and distance learning programs.
 The Museum is dedicated to serving learners of all ages with programs that meet the needs of all audiences across the state, the country and the world.

 Library and Archive

-A truly world-class museum requires a substantial library and archive.
-The Museum of Flight's aeronautical library and archives are the largest on the West Coast of the United States.
+A world-class museum requires an equally world-class library and archive.
+The Museum of Flight's aerospace library and archives are the largest on the West Coast of the United States.
 Each year teachers, researchers, authors and film-makers visit the Museum in search of original source material to further the collective knowledge and understanding of flight.
-In 2013, 2,155 researchers were served through the library and archive collections.
+In 2014, more than 2,400 researchers were served through the library and archive collections.

 Exhibits & Programs